kurankat/kis2kml/README.md

 file, or pass the program an optional SQL query to select networks that conform with the given query.
 The SQL query must be inside double quotation marks.

-I cannot comment on the legality or illegality of wardriving in your country or area.
+The Author in no way advocates the cracking of WiFi encryption or connecting to private networks without permission.
+Mapping of wireless access points does not violate any laws in the author's area, though I cannot comment on the legality or illegality of wardriving in your country or area.
 Please keep this in mind before using this program to parse wardriving data.

 ```
 USAGE: